jfikar/xhpl-aarch64/README.md

 make PREFIX=/home/<username>/openblas install
 rm ~/openblas/lib/*so*
 ```
-The possible TARGETs are listed in file `TargetList.txt`.
-For us there is CORTEXA53, CORTEXA55, CORTEXA57, CORTEXA72, and CORTEXA73.
+The possible TARGETs are listed in file the `TargetList.txt`.
+For us are relevant: ARMV8, CORTEXA53, CORTEXA55, CORTEXA57, CORTEXA72, and CORTEXA73.

 We deleted the shared libraries (so) in order to link the OpenBLAS statically to the final xhpl binary.